NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 In addition, contact your archiving authority contact to ensure that the context product information is correct.
-If your archiving authority is the PDS you will need to consult with the leading node of the mission archive.
+If your archiving authority is the PDS you will need to consult with the lead node of the mission archive.

 Bundle Parameters